- de novo Sequencing

 - FFPE Samples

 de novo sequencing provides the first genome sequence of an organism.
 With the advent of rapid, low-cost next-generation sequencing technology researchers can now obtain whole genome data for organisms previously considered too low a priority to sequence.
 The availability of this whole genome data has allowed large-scale genomic studies to be performed that were unimaginable just a few years ago.
-BGI and its global collaborators have now initiated 580 plant and animal genome projects, and among them, completed fine or draft genome maps for nearly 150 species.
-The completed projects include rice, silkworm, cucumber, panda, camel, oyster, ant genomes, and more.
+To date, BGI Tech has sequenced 656 plant and animal reference genomes.
+The completed projects include rice, cucumber, potato, wheat, silkworm, panda, ant, oyster, minke whale, and so on.

 - More comprehensive maps of genetic variation